DavidJCobb/gcc-plugin-bitpack/README - XML OUTPUT.md

 ##### `unknown`

 Fallback node name that should never appear.
 Indicates that something went wrong with code generation, without causing an error.

+#### Member elements

+Member elements are the children of a struct or union `c-type` element's `members` node.
+These elements are generally the same as value elements, save for the following differences:

+* The presence of the following children within the member element:
+  * **`annotation`:** Indicates a miscellaneous annotation, whose content is the `text` attribute.
+  * **`array-rank`:** Indicates that the value element is an array.
+One of these children will be present per array rank, each with an `extent` attribute.
+  * **`category`:** Indicates membership in a bitpacking category (see the `name` attribute).
+* An optimization: if a member element is an integral value, and there exists a `c-types > integral` or `c-types > integral > typedef` element representing the member's value type, then the following attributes will be omitted under the following conditions:
+  * The `bitcount` attribute ordinarily present on `integer` member elements is omitted if its value would be identical to the member element's `c-bitfield-width` or to the `bitcount` element on the corresponding `integral` type element.
+The attribute is not omitted if those two values differ.
+  * The `min` and `max` attributes ordinarily present on `integer` member elements are omitted if their values would be identical to those of the corresponding attributes on the corresponding `integral`/`typedef` type element.
+  * `category` and `annotation` child elements are omitted if they would be identical to any such elements on the corresponding `integral`/`typedef` type element.

 ### `stats`